If you have income from land and property, you may be able to take advantage of the property allowance. The allowance can be used in various ways.

 However, as the loss can only be set against future profits from the same property income business, if you do not expect future receipts to exceed £1,000, there may be little benefit claiming the loss.
 You may prefer instead to take advantage of the exemption, saving the work associated with establishing the loss.

-The property allowance can also be beneficial if your income from property is more than £1,000, but your expenses are less than £1,000.
-Where this is the case, you will not benefit from the exemption, but you can instead deduct the property allowance of £1,000 to arrive at your taxable profit.
+This allowance can also be beneficial if your income from property is more than £1,000, but your expenses are less than £1,000.
+Where this is the case, you will not benefit from the exemption, but you can instead deduct the allow this allowance of £1,000 to arrive at your taxable profit.
 This will give a favourable result.

 Wendy has income of £3,000 from letting a flat.
 Her associated expenses are £600.
 Under the normal rules, her taxable profit is £2,400.